-We use our favorite basic scone recipe as the starting point.
+We use my favorite basic scones recipe as the starting point.
 To make them chocolate, we swap out some flour for unsweetened cocoa powder.
 Since cocoa powder typically dries out baked goods, we add a little extra liquid.
 (In this case, heavy cream.)
 Lastly, we add a generous handful of semi-sweet chocolate chunks to the scone dough, then finished the scones with glaze and a chocolate drizzle.

 Overview: How to Make Chocolate Scones

 These chocolate scones are surprisingly easy.
 First, mix the dry ingredients together.
 You need flour, cocoa powder, sugar, baking powder, cinnamon, and salt.
 Second, cut cold butter into the dry ingredients.
 You can use a pastry cutter, 2 forks, or your hands.
 A food processor works too, but it often overworks the scone dough.
 To avoid overly dense scones, work the dough as little as possible.

 Next, whisk the wet ingredients together.
 You need heavy cream, 1 egg, and vanilla extract.
 These are go-to wet ingredients in scones.
 Pour the wet ingredients into the dry ingredients, add some chocolate chips or chunks, then gently mix together.
 Form the dough into a disc, then cut into 8 wedges.

 One of our tricks: To obtain a flaky center and a crumbly exterior, keep scone dough as cold as possible.
 We highly recommend chilling the shaped scones for at least 15 minutes prior to baking.
 You can even refrigerate overnight for a quick breakfast in the morning!

 After that, bake the scones before glazing.